StSchwerdtfeger/Active-Inference-in-R/README.md

 # Next:
 SimpSimScript is my second attempt to replicate the Simpliefied_Simulation_Script.m
 - Finsihed the big loop!
 Appears to be fine.
-Got to chekc G_error, as the result is rather high on average in the R script, so the multiplication or softmac() function might be the issue.
-Will see.
-Also: Only works for Gen_model = 2 so far.
-The issue lies somewhere in the POMDP_model_structure() function....
+Only issue appears to be in G_error, related to G_epistemic_value (again...)
-- cell_md_dot for the Comb input needs external sum() so far (not the most elegant solution, but not as bad as with B_norm() - cell_md_dot and G_epistemic value present deviating values to some degree for Gen_model = 1.
+- cell_md_dot for the Comb input needs external sum(), but works for Gen_model=1 and 2.

 Very basic Active inference Tutorial is completed, just going through some Math from Shannon's paper "A mathematical theory of communication", Jensens's inequality, Bayes' rule, Thermodynamics and some Semiotics/Linguistics...
 Will be released in the near future along with some other stat tuts via BEM...